-- (a) Grade Appeal: A student who feels that the grading policy for a class is unfair or has been unfairly administered and that the result is a course grade lower than deserved has the right to contest the professor's decision.
-This process is only for appealing the final course average; consequently, grades on individual projects may not be challenged. - (b) Course-Related Concern: Any complaint, beyond the parameters of a grade appeal, that involves an experience occurring within the context of an academic course offered by the University also comes under the purview of the Academic Grievance Policy.
+a.
+Grade Appeal: A student who feels that the grading policy for a class is unfair or has been unfairly administered and that the result is a course grade lower than deserved has the right to contest the professor's decision.
+This process is only for appealing the final course average; consequently, grades on individual projects may not be challenged.

+b.
+Course-Related Concern: Any complaint, beyond the parameters of a grade appeal, which involves an experience occurring within the context of an academic course offered by the University also comes under the purview of the Academic Grievance Policy.

-Arbitration for either (a) Grade Appeal or (b) a Course-Related Concern follows the same procedure, with Page 76 of 102 exceptions noted below.
+Arbitration for either (a) Grade Appeal or (b) a Course-Related Concern follows the same procedure, with exceptions noted below.

-Informal Measures:
+Informal Measures